project-chip/connectedhomeip/examples/ota-requestor-app/esp32/README.md

 ### Note

-While trying out example ota-requestor-app change the software version from `CMakeList.txt` and not from `idf.py menuconfig`
+While trying out example ota-requestor-app bump the software version from `CMakeList.txt` and not from `idf.py menuconfig`.
+And software version of the image which is being ota should be greater than current software version.